pwilmart/power_of_proteomes/README.md

 ![slide 13](images/Slide13.png)

-This project’s analysis was just started.
+This project’s analysis is ongoing.
 The main proteome and the other proteome are not distinct (non-overlapping) sets of proteins.
 Any “other” protein not present in the main proteome should lie along the y-axis, not fall along a diagonal.
 It is important to point out that the nature of TMT tags do not allow very good measurements of zero intensity.
 It is not clear if samples with “other” proteome can be used or need to be excluded.
 The presence of the “other” proteome severely affects normalizations and statistical testing results.

 Note that the arbitrary grouping of samples by which side of the MDS cluster plot they come from is what is being shown here.
 This is to find the proteins (that are present in both proteomes) that have the highest levels of contamination.
 The true biological samples are different.
 The caution here is that more proteins than the 540 red proteins could have contaminant intensity and that may affect the statistical testing (false positives and negatives).
-The left-side versus right-side comparison find the subset of proteins with the highest contamination levels.
+The left-side versus right-side comparison finds the subset of proteins with the highest contamination levels.

 ---